movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Completed: centralize logical-to-physical read submission.
 Metadata and data now use one SINGLE/DUP mirror loop, with caller validation participating in failover and optional per-mirror error reporting.
-* Extend the logical I/O layer with mirrored write submission so metadata/data writes handle SINGLE and DUP consistently and report every required-copy failure.
+* Completed: extend the logical I/O layer with synchronous mirrored write submission so metadata/data writes handle SINGLE and DUP consistently and report every required-copy failure.
+The primitive deliberately does not claim stable-media durability; commit must still drain writes and issue the required device cache flushes.

 These should land in small changes which preserve read-only behavior.
 Avoid adding an ad hoc metadata cache now; the logical extent-buffer API should be